Welding machines

 Are welding machines easy to use and maintain?

-When it comes to getting to grips with the machine, there’s always a training course provided by the manufacturer or distributor, accompanied by an annual operating manual or technical documentation.
-Most plastic welding machines can be easily parameterized via a man-machine interface in the form of a control panel.
+When it comes to getting to grips with the machine, training is always provided by the manufacturer or distributor, along with an annual user manual or technical documentation.
+In the range of plastic welding machines available, most are easily parameterized via their man-machine interface in the form of a control panel.
 To ensure optimum production, welding machines require both preventive and corrective maintenance.
 The former is generally covered by an equipment maintenance contract, while the latter is provided by the manufacturer’s after-sales service.